 Each part of the Candidacy Examination is written and evaluated by a committee of three UCF graduate faculty chosen by the student.
 This Candidacy Examination Committee must be comprised of three members: a chair and at least two members.
 The chair and at least one of the members must be from the Texts and Technology core or associate faculty (associate faculty members are eligible to chair Candidacy Examination Committees, but not Dissertation Committees).
 Prior to registering for ENC 7919, students must submit a completed Candidacy Examination Committee form for approval by the Program Director.
-This form is available in the Texts & Technology office or by contacting phurter@ucf.edu.
+This form is available on the T&T website.

-Te exts and Te chnology PhD

-Candidacy Exam Com mittee Approval Form
+Texts and Technology PhD Candidacy Exam Committee Approval Form

 Student's Name and Empl ID

-Only students who have completed 39 h exam committee must consist of a chair signed and approved by the Texts and T and at least two a fechnology Progra rk are eligible to take the candidacy exam.
-Each candidacy dditional departmental members.
-This form must be m Director prior to the student taking his/her candidacy tt's file, once all signatures have been obtained.
+exam committee must consist of a signed and approved by the Texts chair and at least and Technology P sework are eligible to take the candidacy exam.
+Each candidac two additional departmental members.
+This form must be rogram Director prior to the student taking his/her candidacy student's file, once all signatures have been obtained.

-The following individuals agree to o serve on this o andidacy exam committee:
+The following individuals agr ee to serve on t this candidacy exam committee:

-Committee Chair (required):
+Committee Chair (required l):

 Signature Printed Name

-Departmental Committee Mem ıbers (require d):
+Departmental Committee N Members (req uired):

 Signature Printed Name

 Signature Printed Name

-Additional Committee Member r (optional):
+Additional Committee Men aber (optional Ŋ:

 Signature Printed Name

-The following individuals appr ove of the con mittee membership indicated above:
+The following individuals a approve of the committee membership indicated above:

-Student's Signature Date Printed Name

-Program Director's Signature Date Printed Name
+Student's Signature Date Printed Name Program Director's Signature Date Printed Name riogram Director 5 dignature Date a a mace a statute

 Students may choose to add a fourth external member to their Candidacy Examination Committee.
 This requirement is optional for the Candidacy Committee, but will be required when forming the Dissertation Committee.
-There may be advantages to inviting the participation of an external member early so that s/he can contribute to the development of the specialized reading lists and the Dissertation Prospectus.
+There may be advantages to inviting the participation of an external member early so that they can contribute to the development of the specialized reading lists and the Dissertation Prospectus.

-A list of current Texts & Technology Faculty and their research specializations may be found on the T&T website and in the UCF Graduate Catalog.
+A list of current Texts & Technology Faculty and their research specializations is available on the T&T website and in the UCF Graduate Catalog.